trat944/rickandmorty/README.md

 * Make the seasons button work and display in the main container the episode info.

 * Then, fetch the characters of each episode the user clicks.

+**Big problems**

+*  The way to get my characters of the episode.
+Solution: fetch them again(bad solution, but the one I got).